caller

 -

-cancelled–Return True if the pending group is cancelled.
+cancelled–Returns: If the pending group is marked as cancelled.

 Source code in src/async_kernel/pending.py